Skip to content

 Where to Start: A Minimum Viable Verification Stack

 Teams without an existing verification pipeline should build from the deterministic layers up.
-The practical starting point is L2 (fail-to-pass tests) combined with L4 (static analysis and linting).
-These two layers catch most functional regressions and code quality violations without introducing the reliability concerns of LLM-based judgment.
-L3 (regression test pass-rate ranking) adds confidence when agents produce multiple candidate implementations.
-Teams can then deterministically select the highest-quality option from the candidate set.
-L5 through L7 should be layered on only after deterministic coverage is in place, and only for qualitative checks that tests and linters cannot capture: architectural consistency, naming conventions, and business logic alignment.
+Start with L2 (fail-to-pass tests) combined with L4 (static analysis): these catch most functional regressions without the reliability concerns of LLM-based judgment.
+L3 adds confidence when agents produce multiple candidate implementations.
+L5 through L7 should be layered on only after deterministic coverage is in place, and only for qualitative checks that tests and linters cannot capture.

-Research on LLM-as-Judge patterns has identified several bias and reliability failure modes, including self-preference bias and brittleness when relying on a single judge.
-Empirical analysis in a recent benchmark study identifies fundamental limitations in enterprise agentic AI benchmarks.
+Research on LLM-as-Judge patterns has identified bias and reliability failure modes, including self-preference bias and brittleness when relying on a single judge.
+VERIMAP addresses this through verification-aware planning, where each subtask's output schema includes both Python verification functions and natural language verification functions guiding a separate verifier agent.

 The structural separation between implementor and verifier matters because shared context creates correlated errors.
-When the same agent that wrote the code also judges its correctness, it evaluates its own output using the same reasoning patterns and the same context window that produced the errors in the first place.
-Intent enforces this separation architecturally: implementor agents generate code in isolated worktrees, and the verifier agent checks results against the living specification using a separate context.
-The verifier flags inconsistencies, bugs, or missing pieces before human review, a pattern consistent with how enterprise teams build agentic workflows at scale.
+When the same agent that wrote code also judges its correctness, it evaluates against the same reasoning patterns that produced the errors.
+Cosmos enforces this separation through its Expert primitive: implementation Experts generate code in isolated Environments, and a separate verification Expert checks results against the specification using its own context.
+Sessions make every step auditable, a pattern consistent with how enterprise teams build agentic workflows at scale.

 Observability: Purpose-Built Instrumentation for Semantic Failures

 Cross-agent observability in production multi-agent systems requires purpose-built instrumentation because standard infrastructure monitoring cannot capture the failure modes that matter.
-ThoughtWorks makes this point directly: "Operating models built for deterministic software will no longer be sufficient."
+A ThoughtWorks analysis of AI operations concludes that operating models built for deterministic software will no longer be sufficient.

 What to Instrument First

-The OpenTelemetry GenAI semantic conventions provide the emerging standard for agent telemetry, but the spec is still maturing: it defines invoke_agent as an operation type but does not yet specify span kind requirements for cross-process agents or fully address parallel fan-out scenarios.
-Teams should build on these conventions while expecting the spec to evolve.
+The OpenTelemetry GenAI semantic conventions provide the emerging standard for agent telemetry, though the spec is still maturing and does not yet fully address cross-process agents or parallel fan-out scenarios.

 The following table maps each observability capability to its production purpose: